co-demos/fastapi-boilerplate/README.md

 ## Roadmap

-To know more about this project endgame you can check the [roadmap][roadmap-beta]
+To know more about this project's endgame you can check the [roadmap][roadmap-beta].

+## Versions log

+- **current version** : v.0.1 beta

+- **V.0 (boilerplate)** :
+  - 2021/03/28 - v.0.1 beta : basic setups / unfinished setups

 ## Datamodel (goal)

-The current goal - better to say the endgame - is to be able to agnostically manage datasets in the same way Baserow or airtable can.
+The current goal is to be able to agnostically manage datasets in the same way [Baserow][baserow] or [Airtable][airtable] can.
 Such datamodel should include the following concepts :

 ```md
 .